ARM-software/Arm-2D/README.md

 ## Overview

-**Arm-2D is an open-source project for 2.5D image processing on Cortex-M processors.**
+**Arm-2D is an open-source project for 2.5D image processing on Cortex processors.**

 - Initial target: IoT endpoint devices, white goods, hand-held devices and wearables, especially for devices with **resource-constrained** and **low power** requirements.
 - Initial focus: Graphical User Interface